-276-53 Creek Crossing Access Improvements
+276-53 Creek Crossing Access Improvements - Burlage Circle, Elizabeth Street & Chapel Hill Tennis Club

-Streambank erosion from heavy rain events make it difficult for OWASA crews to safely cross area streams with equipment used to maintain the sewer collection system.
-This project will develop solutions to improve "at grade" creek crossings adjacent to existing gravity sanitary sewer creek crossings so crews/contractors can cross the creeks safely and with minimal environmental impacts.
+Streambank erosion from heavy rain events make it difficult for OWASA crews to safely cross area streams with equipment used to maintain the wastewater collection system.
+This project will develop solutions to improve "at grade" vehicle creek crossings adjacent to existing gravity sanitary sewer pipe creek crossings so crews/contractors can cross the creeks safely and with minimal environmental impacts at three high priority locations (as detailed on the maps on the following page).
+These locations have been identified by OWASA staff.
+Funding is provided for starting design in FY 2024 and construction being complete by FY 2026.